Computing Scholars Day gave some of our Key Stage 2 pupils the opportunity to explore their coding and computer-aided design skills.

 Victoria Pettett, Headteacher

-Please see our attendance poster for last week!
+Please see attached attendance poster for last week